 South Texas Flying Club By-Laws

-SOUTH TEXAS FLYING CLUB, hereinafter referred to as the "Club", "STFC" or by name, is a TEXAS Non-Profit corporation 501(c)(7) Social Club.
-STFC is an Equity-based Club organized for the purpose of providing a safe and enjoyable environment, promoting social fellowship and camaraderie of the Club's members through the ownership of private aircraft for the members personal, and recreational flying.
+SOUTH TEXAS FLYING CLUB, hereinafter referred to as the "Club", "STFC" or by name, is a TEXAS Incorporation Non-Profit Social Club.
+STFC is an Equity-based Club organized for the purpose of providing a safe and enjoyable environment, promoting social fellowship and camaraderie of the Club's members through the ownership of private aircraft for the Members personal, and recreational flying.
 Our Mission Statement is "Fun and Affordable Flying".
 STFC provides well-maintained aircraft for Members' use at a reasonable cost.

 - All deposits paid by applicants who are not approved for Membership shall be returned within 30 days.